 Sign up Applicants can sign up for participation until the 15th of September 2024 at 23.59.
 Applications should be submitted in accordance with the registration form available for download on the BK-Launch website.
 It is a required for all ventures to be registered at the Kamer van Koophandel (Dutch Chamber of Commerce).

-Ownership At least one of the applicants must be the owner of the innovation/design/idea and, must be directly in charge of the business (as founder/owner, board member, director or any comparable role).
+Ownership At least one of the applicants must be the owner of the innovation/design/idea and must be directly in charge of the business (as founder/owner, board member, director or any comparable role).

 Participation